Ob-Gyn vs. Midwife: How to Choose Your Pregnancy Care Provider

 You may also find that a midwife tends to provide care with a personalized approach.
 “Midwifery care is led by the pregnant person,” Rector says.
 “They tell the midwife what they want, and we help come up with a plan to get there.”
 That may include avoiding pain medication, if that’s what you want.
 (Note that you can still use an ob-gyn if you want a medication-free birth.)

-Ob-Gyn vs. Midwife: Which Is Right for You?
+Midwife vs. Ob-Gyn: Which Is Right for You?

-When making the choice between a doctor and a midwife, the most important thing to remember is that midwives are best reserved for low-risk pregnancies.
+When making the choice between an ob-gyn or a midwife for pregnancy, the most important thing to remember is that midwives are best reserved for low-risk pregnancies.

 “[Midwives] can deliver a baby,” says Cheruba Prabakar, M.D., a board certified ob-gyn who practices in Oakland, California.
 “But they’re not surgeons.
 If there is a complication, a midwife cannot handle that.”
 So, if you need a C-section, or you need assistance from a vacuum to help deliver the baby, an obstetrician will be called on, she says.